 Without further ado, here are four ways yoga will make you a better swimmer:

-The main reason I actually started doing yoga was to alleviate a lack of mobility.
+The main reason I started doing yoga was to improve my mobility.
 I’ve had very tight hamstrings and hip flexors, partly due to heavy weight training coupled with inadequate mobility work.
-In the past 30 days, I’ve perceived a noticeable improvement in my hamstring and hip flexor flexibility, as well as in my ankles and shoulders.
+In the past 30 days, I’ve noticed a massive improvement in my hamstring and hip flexor flexibility, as well as in my ankles and shoulders.

 There are a couple major ways this type of mobility will benefit your swimming:

-- Flexible ankles allow your kick to catch more water
+- Flexible ankles allow you to catch more water with your kick

 - Flexible hamstrings and hip flexors allow you to keep a tighter, faster kick

-- Flexible shoulders help prevent rotator cuff injuries
+- Strong, flexible shoulders help prevent rotator cuff injuries

 I’ve felt an improvement in my flutter kick strength/tightness, and I’ve developed a better feel for the “whip” of breaststroke kick.
 My legs also don’t seem to tire as quickly as a result of having a smoother kick.
 In addition, getting in a good stretch is great for recovery, one of the most important parts of training!

-My sense of balance and muscle coordination has noticeably improved as a result of doing yoga.
-I’ve also felt my core strengthening, as I wasn’t doing any dedicated core work before yoga.
+My balance and muscle coordination has noticeably improved as a result of doing yoga.
+I’ve also increased my core strength, as I wasn’t doing any dedicated core work before yoga.
 This translates to a few things in the pool: